-The first map of ancient Jerusalem from the Bible would depict the meeting of Abram and the mysterious Melchizedek.
-The is the first mention of Jerusalem in the Bible, though not by that name.
+The map of ancient Jerusalem below depicts the meeting of Abram and the mysterious Melchizedek.
+This is one of the first encounters in the Bible involving the ancient city of Jerusalem, though not by that name.

 Genesis 14:18-20 depicts this interesting encounter which is said to have taken place in Salem.

 "Then Melchizedek King of Salem brought out bread and wine.
 He was priest of God Most High, and he blessed Abram,saying, 'Blessed be Abram by God Most High, Creator of heaven and earth.
 And blessed be God Most High, who delivered your enemies into your hand.'
 Then Abram gave him a tenth of everything." --Gen. 14:18-20 (NIV)

 THE VALLEY OF SHAVEH is the first landmark mentioned from a map of ancient Jerusalem.

 However, this valley's exact location remains a mystery, as does the

 identity of Melchizedek, the king of Salem at this time.
 From the map